Just an enthusiast

 Finally, the picture you see here is of my son Duncan and me.

-when Duncan was small I would drag him along to numerous air shows feeling sure he would get the same buzz as me, but
+funny, when Duncan was small I would drag him along to numerous air shows feeling sure he would get the same buzz as

 the same now with my daughter, who comments that it may be boring but at least she's with her dad.

 Through flying at Goodwood, I learned to cope with his death, the hours of soaring through clouds and